NTTLimitedRD/plumbery/docs/tutorial.docker.swarm.rst

 * Deploy multiple large Ubuntu servers as Docker containers
 * Monitor all servers
 * Assign a public IPv4 address to all servers
-* Add address translation to ensure end-to-end IP connectivity
+* Add address translation rules to ensure Internet connectivity with each node
-* Add firewall rule to accept TCP traffic on port 22 (ssh)
+* Add firewall rules to accept TCP traffic on port 22 (ssh)
 * Install Docker Engine at all nodes
 * Install Consul on the manager node to implement dynamic discovery back-end
 * Run Docker Swarm Manager on manager node